-Organization Meetings
+Organization Meetings & Meetings Rooms

-Student organizations generally hold meetings during Club Hours on Thursday's from 12:45 - 2:15 p.m., although you may meet at any time.
+Student organizations generally hold meetings during Club Hours on Thursdays from 12:45 - 2:15 p.m., although you may meet at any time.
 Keep in mind that meetings or events held in the evening must be attended by your advisor and must end no later than 10:00 p.m.
+All clubs are to keep a record of the attendance for each meeting and provide it to the student life coordinator weekly.
+Please speak to the Club Coordinator in the Office of Student Life and Development about availability.
+They will assist you in determining a meeting room for the semester.
+A club room reservation request can be found here.

-Eligibility to Join Clubs and Student Organizations
+1.5 Eligibility to Join Clubs and Student Organizations

 - 1. Students must be enrolled in New York City College of Technology as either a full or part-time student for the semester in which they intend to join a club and/or student organization. - 2.
 You must be in good academic standing at the college to be eligible to join a club and/or student organization. - 3.
-Non-degree students aren't eligible to join City Tech clubs or student organizations.
+Students cannot be an officer for Student Government Association and a Club Officer at the same time.